-The Academy will only administer ointments/creams prescribed by healthcare professionals.
+Each school will only administer ointments/creams prescribed by healthcare professionals.
 All efforts should be made for the pupil's ointment/cream to be applied at home by parent/carers.
 If it is necessary to apply a prescribed dose during school hours, this should be recorded on Template C.

-If it is a long-term prescription (i.e. more than 4 weeks), a Healthcare Plan should be provided by the pupil's healthcare professionals.
+If it is a long-term prescription (ie, more than 4 weeks), a Healthcare Plan should be provided by the pupil's healthcare professionals.